 Skip to main content

 Successful candidates will be outstanding researchers with demonstrated promise in theory, observation, instrumentation, engineering, and/or laboratory or experimental astrophysics.
-Open to all qualified applicants who are English-speaking citizens of all nations.
+Open to all qualified applicants who are English-speaking citizens from any nation.

 About the Center for Astrophysics | Harvard & Smithsonian (CfA)

 Through the CfA’s operational agreements with its partners, Fellows can propose for CfA-allocated observing time on the MMT in Arizona, the Magellan Telescopes in Chile, and the Submillimeter Array in Hawai’i.
-Fellows may participate in ground- and space-based observing programs including but not limited to, the Chandra X-ray Observatory, the Event Horizon Telescope, TEMPO pollution satellite, the Parker Solar Probe, the James Webb Space Telescope, the Hubble Space Telescope, the Transiting Exoplanet Survey Satellite, Kepler K2, the Solar Dynamics Observatory, and the Atacama Large Millimeter Array.
-The CfA is a founding member of the Giant Magellan Telescope project and operates a world class engineering program that develops leading ground and space telescope instrumentation.
-The CfA has emerging initiatives in artificial intelligence and data science.
-The CfA also offers a number of specialized laboratories and numerous research initiatives open to Fellows that focus on a particular research area (for example in black holes, theoretical astrophysics, and the origins of life), where interdisciplinary, inter-institutional collaborative research is the central organizing principle.
+Fellows participate in ground- and space-based observing programs including but not limited to the Chandra X-ray Observatory, the Event Horizon Telescope, the TEMPO satellite instrument for pollution monitoring, the Parker Solar Probe, the James Webb Space Telescope, the Hubble Space Telescope, the Transiting Exoplanet Survey Satellite, Kepler K2, the Solar Dynamics Observatory, and the Atacama Large Millimeter Array.
+The CfA is a founding member of the Giant Magellan Telescope project and operates a world-class engineering program that develops leading ground and space telescope instrumentation.
+The CfA has emerging programs in artificial intelligence and data science.
+The CfA also offers a number of specialized laboratories and numerous research initiatives open to Fellows that focus on a particular research area (for example in black holes, theoretical astrophysics, and the origins of life), where interdisciplinary, cross-institutional collaborative research is the central organizing principle.

-The CfA is located in Cambridge, Massachusetts, a vibrant community in the greater Boston metropolitan area, known for its excellent universities, colleges, and public education, its world renowned medical facilities, a dynamic modern economy, a booming art scene, passionate sports fans, and diverse cultures.
-Cambridge is also within a two hour drive to great skiing, hiking in the White, Green or Berkshire mountains, and many Atlantic Ocean beaches.
+The CfA is located in Cambridge, Massachusetts, a vibrant community in the Boston metropolitan area, known for excellent universities, colleges, and public schools, world renowned medical facilities and teaching hospitals, a dynamic technology hub, a lively art scene, passionate sports fans, and diverse cultures.
+Cambridge is also a two to three hour drive to downhill skiing and hiking in the White, Green or Berkshire mountains, and many Atlantic Ocean beaches and craggy coastlines are nearby, as are downhill and cross-country skiing, cycling, and hiking in the White, Green and Berkshire mountains.

 About the CfA Postdoctoral Fellowship